wacncontent/CustomizeTool/removeCommentOutput/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

 		"IncludedQuantity": 0.0
 	},

-### Cloud Cruiser’s Interface to Azure RateCard API
+### Cloud Cruiser's Interface to Azure RateCard API
 Cloud Cruiser can leverage the RateCard API information in different ways.
 For this article, we will show how it can be used to make IaaS workload cost simulation and analysis.

 To demonstrate this use case, imagine a workload of several instances running on Windows Azure Pack (WAP).
 The goal is to simulate this same workload on Azure, and estimate the costs of doing such migration.
 In order to create this simulation, there are two main tasks to be performed:

 1. **Import and process the service information collected from the RateCard API** - This task is also performed on the workbooks, where the extract from the RateCard API is transformed and published to a new rate plan.
 This new rate plan will be used on the simulations to estimate the Azure prices.

 2. **Normalize WAP services and Azure services for IaaS** - By default, WAP services are based on individual resources (CPU, Memory Size, Disk Size, etc.) while Azure services are based on instance size (A0, A1, A2, etc.).
-This first task can be performed by Cloud Cruiser’s ETL engine, called workbooks, where these resources can be bundled on instance sizes, analogous to Azure instance services.
+This first task can be performed by Cloud Cruiser's ETL engine, called workbooks, where these resources can be bundled on instance sizes, analogous to Azure instance services.

 ### Import data from the RateCard API